Vang Vieng - River and Mountain View with cow.

 The Plain of Jars, Xiang Khouang Province, Laos.

-The price of a visit to The Plain Of Jars varies dramatically depending on whether you are doing it by yourself or as part of an organised tour.
-You can visit most of the sites independently and you’ll pay around 15,000LAK ($1.60USD) for entry to each site.
 Once you are at the main site, it is easy to follow well-marked trails to some of the others.
 DO NOT STRAY FROM THE PATH!
-This area of Laos saw some of the heaviest bombings during the Vietnam war and there are still millions of UXOs in the area.
+This area of Laos saw some of the heaviest bombings during the Vietnam War and there are still loads of UXOs in the area.

-If you want to visit the jars on an organised tour, prices start at around 150,000LAK per person but can rise steeply if there are not enough people on the tour.
+If you want to visit the jars on an organised tour, prices start at around 250,000LAK per person but can rise steeply if there are not enough people on the tour.
 To be honest, if you can make your own way there, a tour is unnecessary as the guides won’t be able to tell you anything about the site that you couldn’t learn for yourself after 20 minutes of reading Wikipedia!

 Kong Lor Cave (from Pakse) – 112,000LAK ($12USD)

-• 2,000LAK Entry fee for the National Park
+• 2,000LAK entry fee for the national park

-• 10,000LAK Entry fee to the cave
+• 10,000LAK entry fee to the cave

-• 100,000LAK Boat and driver hire
+• 110,000LAK boat and driver hire

-Shopping Cart
+Shopping Basket

 Scroll to Top